 I left my second set of chairs ‘as is’ since I was selling them.
 The chrome on the legs and the varnish on the backrest were in excellent shape.
 With my first set of Viko-esque dining chairs I covered the black vinyl with blue faux snakeskin.
 The chrome and varnish are not as clean as the second set, but I’ve been meaning to try the “vinegar and tin foil” method for shining up the chrome.
 They were originally paired with a $40 table from a discount outlet.
 These days they sit around my mission-style antique table.
 I think they look perfectly at home with either option.
 However, they do look spectacular with a nice, trendy Danish teak.
 See below.

 Speaking of tables…the photo below shows an original Viko Baumritter table that would have come with the set of chairs.
-Very cool for the lady who picked up the set on eBay for $499.
+Very cool for the lady who picked up the set on eBay for $499 back in 2015.

 Learn more about Viko Baumritter

-A page from a message board in 2002.
-A humorous example of how little people knew about Viko Baumritter a decade ago.
+I cam across a thread on a message board from 2002 which is, sadly, no longer available, but it was a humorous example of how little people knew about Viko Baumritter a decade ago.
 I got my first reproduction set in 2005 and it took until late 2014 before I ran across the Viko brand.
 Today if you run a search online the name brings up a whack of Viko-loving addicts.
 (And for all those in 2002 who were questioning the value, your pieces have appreciated nicely.)